-- Greenway Configuration: On-street protected bike lanes with physical buffer such as planter between bicycle and vehicular traffic. - Pedestrian Path: 14' sidewalk and amenity zone with streetscape elements such as seating, signage and street trees.
+- Greenway Configuration: On-street protected bike lanes with physical buffer such as planter between bicycle and vehicular traffic, matching the non-motorized infrastructure to be constructed by the Windsor-Detroit Port Authority between Campbell and Junction. - Pedestrian Path: 14' sidewalk and amenity zone with streetscape elements such as seating, signage and street trees.
 Amenity zone to be enhanced over time. - Safety Infrastructure: Center landscape and pedestrian refuge islands, crosswalks and signage as traffic calming and pedestrian safety infrastructure. - Vehicular Travel: One travel lane in each direction with center turn lane. - Parking: Maintain parking on both sides of street.

-• Coordination: Fort Street is under MDOT's jurisdiction.
+Coordination: Fort Street is under MDOT's jurisdiction.
 The design of the Fort segment will meet both MDOT and City of Detroit standards and requirements.
 The detailed engineering and design will be jointly coordinated between MDOT and the City of Detroit.